stemgene/Prediction-of-rotation-angle-of-hand-X-Ray-images/README.md

 * validation Set: 208 images
 * Test set: 200 images

 There are also 3 files called train_labels.csv, valid_labels.csv, and test_labels.csv.
 These files list the image name in the 1st column and the label (rotation in degrees corresponding to that image) in the second column.
-I only submit a subset with smaller size.
+I only submit a subset with smaller size as a sample.
 We used these to straighten out any coding errors, as using the full training set will make iteration very slow.

 3. Method: